-Employee engagement is the evaluation of enthusiasm and dedication an employee feels toward their job and the relationship between an organization and its employees.
-Remote Employee Engagement is the same evaluation of a remotely distributed workforce.
+Employee engagement is the evaluation of enthusiasm and dedication an employee feels toward their job and the relationship between an organization and its workers.
+Employee engagement for remote workers is the same evaluation, of a remotely distributed workforce.

-Employee engagement is about creating a culture where employees feel committed to and have a positive attitude towards their organization.
+Employee engagement is about creating a culture where staff feel committed to and have a positive attitude toward their organization.
 Engagement is becoming an increasingly important concept in management strategy.
 It is seen as a progressive way of thinking as engaged employees will lead to better organizational culture.

 Organizational culture is the behavior of humans within an organization and the meaning that people attach to those behaviors.
 Culture includes the organization’s vision, values, norms, systems, symbols, language, assumptions, beliefs and habits.
 Over time the organization will develop its ‘norms’ i.e. established (normal) expected behavior patterns.

-According to a 2017 Gallup poll, 51% of the American workforce were not engaged, while 33% were classified as engaged.
+According to a 2017 Gallup poll, 51% of the American workforce was not engaged, while 33% were classified as engaged.
 Those numbers were pretty astonishing to us.

 Since more than half of the workforce was not engaged pre-pandemic… that leaves us wondering what those numbers will look like now, when most people are working from their homes or doing a hybrid combination.

 Gallup also reported that disengaged employees cost the US between $483 and $605 billion each year in productivity loss.